imjacobclark/manager-README/README.md

 My role varies from team to team and person to person - this will be a very general guide and not exhaustive.

 1. I am here to support you.
-My main objectives here are to support you in your personal development and growth, help you enjoy your work, coach you through any challenges or issues you face, I'm also responsible for handling your pastoral care such as holidays, approvals, sickness and regular catch ups.
+My main objectives here are to support you in your personal development and growth, help you enjoy your work, coach you through any challenges or issues you face whilst also being responsible for handling your pastoral care such as holidays, approvals, sickness and regular catch ups.
 Ultimately I want you to be the best you can be and I'll go out of my way to understand you and support you to achieve that.

 2. I am here to guide the current and future technical direction of our product.
 My role here is to ensure we are aligned with team, product and wider technical strategies to ensure we can constantly ship high quality code and that our engineering efforts play nicely with other parts of the business.
 Ultimately I want to ensure we can deliver high quality working software at all times.